 Temperature

-Grow yellow orchid vine in USDA Hardiness Zones 9 – 11.
+Grow yellow orchid vine in USDA Hardiness Zones 9 to 11.
 It’s a heat-loving vine that happily takes on the hottest spot in your garden, even in places like Phoenix.

-Plants may suffer cosmetic damage when temperatures drop to the mid-twenties, but are root-hardy into the teens and rebound quickly in the spring.
+It may suffer cosmetic damage when temperatures drop to the mid-twenties, but it is root-hardy into the teens and rebounds quickly in the spring.

 Sun Exposure

 Yellow orchid vine performs best when grown in full sun.
-It doesn’t mind the reflected heat of a sun-drenched wall but will also tolerate some light shade.
+It doesn’t mind the reflected heat off of a sun-drenched garden wall or building but will also tolerate some light shade.

 Size and Growth Rate

-Yellow orchid vine is a fast-grower that usually reaches a size of 15 to 20 feet tall and wide, but it can grow taller depending on how it’s watered and pruned, and whether it dies back in the winter.
+Yellow orchid vine can be a little slow while it’s getting established, but then it ramps up to become a fast grower that usually reaches a size of 15 to 20 feet tall and wide.
+But it can grow taller depending on how it’s watered and pruned, and whether it dies back in the winter.

 Soil